-- NCEA Level 3 including: - 60 credits at Level 3 or higher including: - > minimum 18 credits at Level 3 in Biology and/or Chemistry - > minimum 16 credits in an English language rich subject (such as English, history, geography) - > a further 16 credits at Level 3 or higher in one other subject on the National Qualifications Framework - 20 credits at Level 2, including: - > minimum 16 credits in Biology - > a further 16 credits in Chemistry - > 16 credits in another Level 2 subject - Literacy 10 credits at Level 2 or above, made up of 5 credits in reading and 5 credits in writing - Numeracy 10 credits at Level 1 or above (specified achievement standards OR unit standards 26623, 26626, 26627 all three required). - For those over 20 evidence of academic equivalence of the above qualifications, such as through successful completion of a Level 4 bridging programme for health-related degrees or demonstrated evidence of ability to study successfully - IELTS 7.0 (no lower than 6.5 comprehension and writing, 7.0 speaking and listening) from one test completed in the last two years, or equivalent (an OET test with passes at A or B in four areas). - If you believe you should be exempt from this requirement, please email the Midwifery Council info@midwiferycouncil.health.nz - Registered health practitioners from other disciplines who seek Recognition of Prior Learning on the basis of their health professional qualification and practice experience must hold registration with the relevant regulator authority in New Zealand and provide a Certificate of Good Standing from that authority.
+- NCEA Level 3 including 60 credits at Level 3 or higher, including: - > minimum 18 credits at Level 3 in Biology and/or Chemistry - > minimum 16 credits in an English-language-rich subject (such as English, History, Geography) - > a further 16 credits at Level 3 or higher in two other subjects on the National Qualifications Framework - 16 credits at Level 2 in Biology or Chemistry if the applicant has not studied these subjects at Level 3. - Literacy 10 credits at Level 2 or above, made up of 5 credits in reading and 5 credits in writing. - Numeracy 10 credits at Level 1 or above (specified achievement standards OR unit standards 26623, 26626, 26627 - all three required). - For those over 20 evidence of academic equivalence of the above qualifications, such as through successful completion of a Level 4 bridging programme for Health-related degrees or demonstrated evidence of ability to study successfully - IELTS 7.0 (no lower than 6.5 comprehension and writing, 7.0 speaking and listening) from one test completed in the last two years, or equivalent (an OET test with passes at A or B - If you believe you should be exempt from this requirement, please email the Midwifery Council - info@midwiferycouncil.health.nz

+Registered health practitioners from other disciplines who seek Recognition of Prior Learning on the basis of their health professional qualification and practice experience must hold registration with the relevant regulator authority in New Zealand and provide a Certificate of Good Standing from that authority.